vvidhig/vvidhig/README.md

 🚀 My passion lies in mastering the intricacies of Data Science, ML, AI, Deep Learning, and NLP to solve real-world challenges.<br>
 🔍 I specialize in Exploratory Data Analysis (EDA), web scraping, and crafting compelling data stories using Tableau.<br>
 💻 Proficient in Python, I'm currently delving into Convolutional Neural Networks (CNN) to enhance my deep learning skills.<br>
-Let's connect and explore the endless possibilities of AI together!
 </p>
 <br>